paralax/HttpPwnly/README.md

 ## Asynchronous payloads:
-To overide normal task output data within your payload (for example in order to retrieve output from XMLHttpRequest), call the "sendOutput" function and pass it your intended output.
+To override normal task output data within your payload (for example in order to retrieve output from XMLHttpRequest), call the "sendOutput" function and pass it your intended output.
 For example:

 ```javascript
 var xmlhttp = new XMLHttpRequest();